 I’m freshly returned from 6 weeks in the United States and have arrived home full of inspiration and bags full of fabric. ie. excess baggage… I was there during the Presidential inauguration , but, my focus was strictly on fabric and quilting!!

 The point of this trip was to attend QuiltCon in Savannah, Georgia.
-But, of course, I went via San Francisco, Napa and Seattle.
+But of course I went the long way, via San Francisco, Napa and Seattle.

-San Francisco and Napa were to visit family and my favorite quilt shops.
+San Francisco and Napa were to visit family and my favourite quilt shops.
 My sister took me to a new shop – Bay Quilts in Richmond, which is gorgeous.
-Some damage was done to my wallet!
+A very nice range, some damage was done to my wallet!

 Next stop was Seattle to visit my friend Cec.
 Friends from Australia also met me in Seattle where we had a very snowy start to the visit:

 Inspiration came from Okan Arts – a small home run shop specialising in Japanese Vintage Yukata cottons.
 Patricia, the owner of Okan Arts will be releasing a new book shortly – it should be inspirational.
 Look at her beautiful shop, I selected some pieces for a future quilt…

 We also visited Kathy at Botanical Colors.
 Her indigo dyeing is legendary.
 While we were there, Kathy was producing some indigo dyed shopping bags for a local trader.

 Savannah was a surprising blend of art and history.
 An interesting choice for a Modern Quilt Conference.
 This was my first time attending a Modern Quilt Conference.
 Here are a few of my favourite quilts:

 For me, two wonderful things happened at QuiltCon…